Sex differences in intelligence: Sex differences in academics

-A 2014 meta-analysis of sex differences in scholastic achievement published in the journal of Psychological Bulletin found females outperformed males in teacher-assigned school marks throughout elementary, junior/middle, high school and at both undergraduate and graduate university level.
-The meta-analysis done by researchers Daniel Voyer and Susan D. Voyer was from the University of New Brunswick drew from 97 years of 502 effect sizes and 369 samples stemming from the year 1914 to 2011, and found that the magnitude of higher female performance was not affected by year of publication, thereby contradicting recent claims of "boy crisis" in school achievement.
+A 2014 meta-analysis published in the journal Psychological Bulletin found females outperformed males in teacher-assigned school marks throughout all levels of education.
+The meta-analysis found that the magnitude of higher female performance remained consistent across the period analysed, which included studies published between 1914 and 2011.

 A 2015 study by researchers Gijsbert Stoet and David C. Geary from the journal of Intelligence reported that girl's overall education achievement is better in 70 percent of all the 47–75 countries that participated in PISA.
 The study consisting of 1.5 million 15-year-olds found higher overall female achievement across reading, mathematics, and science literacy and better performance across 70% of participating countries, including many with considerable gaps in economic and political equality, and they fell behind in only 4% of countries.
 Stoet et al. said sex differences in educational achievement are not reliably linked to gender equality.

 However, there is some evidence that there is bias in teacher grading against males, although evidence for this is not fully conclusive.
+Similarly, other studies show bias against females, especially in mathematics and science.
 According to a global report performed by the OECD of over 60 countries, girls were given higher marks in comparison to boys with the same ability.